-Nevada's cap on non-economic damages in medical malpractice cases is set at $350,000.
-That is the maximum amount that each plaintiff may receive from each defendant as compensation for non-economic damages.
+Nevada's cap on noneconomic damages in medical malpractice cases is set at $350,000.
+That is the maximum amount that the plaintiff may receive, regardless of the number of defendants, as compensation for noneconomic damages.
 You can find this law codified at Nevada Revised Statutes section 41A.035.

-So, what are non-economic damages?
+So, what are noneconomic damages?
 They are meant to compensate the plaintiff for the negative effects of medical malpractice that aren't easily calculable; losses that are more subjective from plaintiff to plaintiff.
-They include compensation for pain and suffering, stress and anxiety, loss of enjoyment of life, scarring and disfigurement, and similar harm caused by the defendant's malpractice.
+They include compensation for pain and suffering, inconvenience, disfigurement, and similar harm caused by the defendant's malpractice.